bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 {%- include image.html url="/assets/images/posts/2024-01-When-Not-To-Use-Virtual-Threads/platform_thread_scheduling.png" description="Scheduling of platform threads under heavy load.<br>Note the even distribution of CPU time among the threads" -%}

-This way, more active threads than CPU cores can run concurrently, and the execution of the scheduled threads start without much delay.
+This way, more active threads than CPU cores runs concurrently, and the execution of the scheduled threads starts without much delay.

 This also enables the control of thread priority by allocating more CPU time to certain threads.

-A blocked thread is removed from the scheduling loop, until it becomes unblocked.

 Service application threads often experience significant blocking while waiting for responses from other service calls or database operations, leading to inefficient thread usage.